EUjet

 EUjet was a low-cost airline based at Shannon Airport, Ireland.
 It operated a network of services from its main base at Shannon Airport (SNN), with a hub at Kent International Airport (MSE), Manston, Kent, UK.
 The airline was sold to a British company, PlaneStation, which also owned Kent airport, for €10m.
 In July 2005, PlaneStation went out of business with €40m in debts, forcing EUjet to cease operations.

 History

-The airline was established in 2003 and started operations in May 2003.
+The airline was established in 2003, commencing operations in May of that year.
 It was created by former Trans Aer head PJ McGoldrick, who linked with Fokker 100 leasing specialist Debis AirFinance to offer wet leases and charters.
 In 2004, the company moved into scheduled services.
 Airport operator PlaneStation completed its takeover of EUjet in January 2005 by acquiring the remaining 70% of the shares.
 It had bought the first 30% in May 2004.
 On 26 July 2005, the airline went into administration.